Asymptotic and finite-sample properties of estimators based on stochastic gradients

 In this experiment we test the performance of implicit SGD on estimating the parameters of a Cox proportional hazards model in a setup that is similar to the numerical example of \citet[Section 3]{simon2011regularization}.

-We consider $N=1000$ units with covariates $X \sim \mathcal{N}_N(0, \Sigma)$, where $\Sigma = 0.2 U + I$, and $U$ is the matrix of ones.
+We consider $N=1000$ units with covariates $X \sim \mathcal{N}(0, \Sigma)$, where $\Sigma = 0.2 U + I$, and $U$ is the matrix of ones.
 We sample times as $Y_i \sim \mathrm{Expo}\left(\eta_i(\thetastar)\right)$, where $\eta_i(\theta) = \exp(X_i^\intercal \theta)$, and $\thetastar = (\theta_{\star,k})$ is a vector with $p=20$ elements defined as $\theta_{\star, k}= 2 (-1)^{-k} \exp(-0.1k)$.
-Time $Y_i$ is censored, and thus $d_i=0$, according to probability $\left(1+\exp(-a (Y_i-b)\right)^{-1}$, where $b$ is a quantile of choice (set here as $b=0.8$), and $a$ is set such that $\min\{Y_i\}$ is censored with a prespecified probability (set here as 0.1\%).
+Time $Y_i$ is censored, and thus $d_i=0$, according to probability $\left(1+\exp(-a (Y_i-q)\right)^{-1}$, where $q$ is a quantile of choice (set here as $q=0.8$), and $a$ is set such that $\min\{Y_i\}$ is censored with a prespecified probability (set here as 0.1\%).
 We replicate 50 times the following process.
 First, we run implicit SGD for $2 N$ iterations, and then measure MSE $||\thetaim{n}-\thetastar||^2$, for all $n =1, 2, \ldots 2N$.
 To set the learning rates we use Eq. \eqref{eq:optimal:rates}, where the Fisher matrix is diagonally approximated, through the AdaGrad procedure \eqref{def:sgd:adagrad}.
 We then take the 5\%, 50\% and 95\% quantiles of MSE across all repetitions and plot them against iteration number $n$.

-The results are shown in Figure \ref{figure:example_cox}.
+The results are shown in Figure \ref{figure:example_cox} (left panel).
 In the figure we also plot (horizontal dashed lines) the 5\% and 95\% quantiles of the MSE of the MLE, assumed to be the best MSE achievable for SGD.
-We observe that Implicit SGD performs well compared to MLE, even in this small-sized problem.
+We observe that implicit SGD performs well compared to MLE in this small-sized problem.
 In particular, implicit SGD, under the aforementioned generic tuning of learning rates, converges to the region of optimal MLE in a few thousands of iterations.
 In experiments with explicit SGD we were not able to replicate this performance because of numerical instability.
-To our best knowledge, there are no standard implementations of explicit SGD for estimating Cox proportional hazards models.
+We note that there are no standard implementations of explicit SGD for estimating Cox proportional hazards models, to our best knowledge.